kaitlinvenneri/OneWeekAtATime/server/README.md

 <ins>To Run Server for Local Purposes (with a Local Database):</ins>

 To Run Server locally on port 4000:

 > node index.js

 <hr>

 Note: if nodemon is installed, this is recommended to use this during development to run the server to continuously reload upon saving:

->nodemon index.js
+> npm run dev